albinsuresh/thin-edge.io/docs/src/contribute/design/next-tedge-api/mqtt-topic-guidelines.md

 ## Nice-to have

 1. Avoid using the device id in the topics for the main tedge device to keep those well-known topics simple.
-   Use aliases like `main` or `master` instead, if an identifier is really required.
+   Use aliases like `main` or `root` instead, if an identifier is really required.
    Using `id`s for child devices might be unavoidable.
 1. Consistency/symmetry in the topic structures for the main device, child device and services.
    For e.g: if the telemetry topic for a child device is like: `tedge/level2/level3/level4/telemetry/...`